Khary Payton: Voice work

 Payton has voiced Cyborg in both Teen Titans animated series and Aqualad in Young Justice, reprising his role in Teen Titans Go!.
-Payton has also portrayed Cyborg and Doomsday in Injustice: Gods Among Us, as well as Cyborg and Grid in Injustice 2.
+Payton has also voiced Cyborg and Doomsday in Injustice: Gods Among Us, as well as Cyborg and Grid in Injustice 2.
 In the animated series Justice League, Payton provided the voice of the villain Ten from the Royal Flush Gang.
 He also provided the voice of Drebin in the game Metal Gear Solid 4: Guns of the Patriots, Ripcord in G.I.
-Joe: Renegades, Blade in Marvel: Ultimate Alliance, Grimlock in Transformers: Robots in Disguise, Harold McBride in The Loud House (replacing Wayne Brady), Quinn Derringer in République, Killer Croc in Batman: Arkham Origins, Batman: Arkham Underworld, and Batman: Arkham Shadow and Wasabi in Big Hero 6: The Series and Kingdom Hearts III (replacing Damon Wayans Jr.)
+Joe: Renegades, Blade in Marvel: Ultimate Alliance, Grimlock in Transformers: Robots in Disguise, Harold McBride in The Loud House (replacing Wayne Brady), Quinn Derringer in République, Killer Croc in Batman: Arkham Origins, Batman: Arkham Underworld, and Batman: Arkham Shadow, Wasabi in Big Hero 6: The Series and Kingdom Hearts III (replacing Damon Wayans Jr.) and the current voice of Rafiki in The Lion King franchise (replacing the late Robert Guillaume).

 Personal life

 Payton has three children.
 He married Linda Braddock in 2001, and they divorced in 2009.
 He married Stacey Reed in 2010 and they filed for divorce in 2019.
 He has two children with Reed.